VU-BEAM-Lab/CodedExcitation/README.md

 Please contact Emelina Vienneau at emelina@vienneau.io for any questions or concerns.

 ## Citation
-This repository accompanies an article currently in press at IEEE Transactions on Medical Imaging ([link](https://ieeexplore.ieee.org/document/10105935)).
+This repository accompanies an article pubilshed in IEEE Transactions on Medical Imaging ([link](https://ieeexplore.ieee.org/document/10105935)).
 If you find this code useful in your work, please include the following citation in your work: